thainamhoang/adasite/index.md

 ## How?

-To do that we use the data about the movies, mainly their genres and plots.
+We use the data about the movies, mainly their genres and plots to generate graphs that help us to quantify
-Using different approaches we generate graphs that help us to quantify "being at the intersection", which will later be used in correlation analysis.
+"being at the intersection", which will later be used in correlation analysis.
 This is the high-level idea, let's now go to details.